FrRLFr/mlops_problem/README.md

-# core tasks
+# Core tasks

-the required apis are given in their respective api python files. to run, one should ensure to have a working docker installation. in case of troubleshooting, maybe some of the notes in notes.txt could help. to run the application, one can apply in the terminal in the base directory
+The required apis are given in their respective api python files. to run, one should ensure to have a working docker installation. in case of troubleshooting, maybe some of the notes in the messy notes section could help.
+To run the application, one can apply in the terminal in the base directory

     docker-compose build
     docker-compose up -d